danaia/archeon/README.md

 **Persistent across change** — New team member?
 New AI model?
 Existing requirements document?
 The architecture survives and guides them.

-**For existing codebases** — `arc index code` will scan your project and build the knowledge graph.
-You may need to adjust or refactor some pieces to fit the glyph taxonomy, but you'll end up with a clear, documented architecture that persists.
+**For existing codebases** — Use `arc ai-setup` to scan your project and generate the knowledge graph.
+You may need to adjust some pieces to fit the glyph taxonomy, but you'll end up with a clear, documented architecture that persists.

 ---